-5 TRAPS TO AVOID WHEN CHOOSING A MOVING COMPANY.
+5 TRAPS TO AVOID WHEN CHOOSING A MOVING COMPANY

-This means the removalist will not only charge you for the time they are doing your move.
-But they also add on the time it took them to drive from the depo (where ever that may be) to your house and then back again.
-In peak hour traffic this could add an hours to your bill.
-A better option is ask for a fixed call out fee so you know upfront what the cost of your move will be.
+This means the removalist will not only charge you for the time they take to help you with your move, but they will also add on the time it took them to drive from the depot (wherever that may be) to your house and then back again.
+Depending on the time of your move and the traffic, this could add an hours to your bill.
+A better option is a fixed call-out fee.
+That way you know upfront what the cost of your move will be.

 2. What size truck do they have?

 There are several sizes of trucks commonly used in the removalist industry.
 Some have enough room for a four-bedroom house, while others only the capacity to carry the contents of a two-bedroom house.
 If you have a lot of belongings, make sure you ask the removalists how many bedrooms their truck can handle on average.
 Otherwise, they may have to make two or three trips to relocate your belongings and every trip will cost you more money.